asbroad/geom_rcnn/README.md

  - runs at an average of 12 hz on a Core i7 laptop
  - released as <img src="./ros.png" width="15"> ROS package

-For more details on Geom R-CNN, read the paper presented at the [Deep Learning Workshop at RSS 2016](http://juxi.net/workshop/deep-learning-rss-2016/).
+[//]: # (For more details on Geom R-CNN, read the paper presented at the [Deep Learning Workshop at RSS 2016](http://juxi.net/workshop/deep-learning-rss-2016/).)

 ### Installation